 - Stay well hydrated to keep the throat moist since this may reduce throat irritation.
 Adequate fluid intake may also prevent dehydration.

 - Use cool mist humidifiers or other devices to humidify the room air.
-Dry air may irritate a sore
+Dry air may irritate a sore nose and throat.

 - Gargling with salty water a few times a day can help reduce throat pain and irritation.